Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: Introduction

-De Kroon et al. \cite{dekroon2022causal} tackled the problem for discrete and Gaussian models without knowledge of the underlying graph.
-But their method relies on the existence of a set of non-intervenable variables that d-separate the interventions and the reward variable.
-And no theoretical guarantee on the cumulative regret was provided.
-Huang and Zhou \cite{Jireh2022BBB} developed a Bayesian framework that utilizes joint inferences from experimental and observational data without additional assumptions on the underlying graph structure.
-But the Bayesian framework requires updating parent set posterior probabilities, which is extremely computationally challenging and practically infeasible even when $K$ is moderate.
+A few recent causal bandit methods have been developed without assuming the underlying causal graph is provided.
+For discrete variables, the optimal intervention is always among the parents of the reward variable~\citep{lee2018structural}.
+A natural approach is therefore to first identify the parent set of the reward variable and then apply MAB algorithms with a reduced action set consisting of only the identified parents.
+Many recent works follow this strategy, including the central node-upper confidence bound (CN-UCB) algorithm~\citep{lu2021causal} and the randomized parent search (RAPS) algorithm~\citep{konobeev2023}.
+When the variables have continuous domains, the problem is significantly more challenging, since the optimal intervention is not necessarily among the parents of the reward.
+De Kroon et al.~\cite{dekroon2022causal} tackle the problem for discrete and Gaussian models.
+However, their method relies on the existence of a set of non-intervenable variables that d-separate the interventions and the reward variable, and no theoretical guarantee on the cumulative regret was provided.
+Huang and Zhou~\cite{Jireh2022BBB} propose a Bayesian framework that utilizes joint inferences from experimental and observational data without additional assumptions on the underlying graph structure.
+But the Bayesian framework requires updating posterior probabilities over all possible parent sets, which is extremely computationally intensive and becomes impractical even for moderately sized action sets.
+Yan and Tajer~\citep{yan2024linear} propose a graph-agnostic linear causal bandit (GA-LCB) algorithm for linear structural equation models with unknown graph structure, assuming no latent confounders.
+Their approach emphasizes learning the graph structure and model parameters prior to reward evaluation, which incurs additional computational cost and may be unnecessary for identifying the optimal intervention.